 We begin by graphing probabilities of success by course level and subject.
-Next, we discuss SER-minimizing metrics and cutoffs under a single-cutoff model.
-We then present analogous results for a double-cutoff model.
+Next, we discuss SER-minimizing metrics and cutoffs under a single cutoff model.
+We then present analogous results for a double cutoff model.
 We finish by discussing what actual cutoffs would reveal about perfectly rational policymakers and how policy preferences might affect outcomes.

-Predicted Probabilities of Success and Failure by Course Level

-Figure 2 shows predicted probabilities of course outcomes by PERT scores.
-In both subjects, probabilities increase noisily with PERT scores.
-Receiving a B or better in upper DE is generally more likely than in a for-credit course; the same holds for passing.
-However, some students are more likely to pass a for-credit course than get a B or better in upper DE, and very low-scoring students are more likely to pass a for-credit course than upper DE.
-These findings largely support our assumption that a given performance level will be harder to achieve in a for-credit course than in an upper DE course.
+Predicted Probabilities of Success and Failure by Course Level students are more likely to pass a for-credit course than get a B or better in upper DE, and very low-scoring students are more likely to pass a for-credit course than upper DE.
+These findings largely support our assumption that a given performance level will be harder to achieve in a forcredit course than in an upper DE course.